Twahid-fabric/Prediction_HITS/README.md

 By combining both, we can prepare a dataset to analyze what makes content popular in its first few weeks post-release.

 🎯 Goals
-Join content metadata with HITS scores using tmdb_id.
+Join content metadata with HITS scores.

 Filter only early-week performance (week ≤ 3).